What is the 609 loophole?

 Simply put, it’s a process in which you send letters to the three credit bureaus asking them to validate the collection accounts that are present on your credit report.

 Thanks to Section 609 of the Fair Credit Reporting Act, this method is often used to dispute errors and any other inaccuracies on your report.
 This includes things such as Collections, Bankruptcies, Late Payments, Evictions, Repossessions, Hard Inquiries and anything else that shows up on your credit report.

 Since you have to keep sending these types of letters, often a person might not have the time to draft them up, gather all the information needed, and keep track of the status of each letter for each credit reporting agency.
-If you would much rather have a lawyer take care of this process, we recommend using the services of Lexington Law.
-Read more about Lexington Law here or you can jump right in and get $50 off your order here.

 What information will I need for the Section 609 Loophole?